blog-blog/blog-blog.github.io/_posts/2024-09-29-dln-part-one.markdown

 These and the event of which I spoke give me that will to recognize the importance of literacy.
 Literacy, to me, is not that ultimate skill that guarantees a successful future.
 I've never thought of it like that.
 Beginning perhaps here, with *His Dark Materials*, I fully understand the power that literature[^2] has and by implication the power the skill *to create literature* gives me.

-[^1]: This is quite funny to me.
-Some of the worse political turns in the world's history have come from young men being angry at the old men.
-They then remove the old men, and then the young men become just as oppressive and despotic as the old men.
-Masculinity!
-See *The Chalice and The Blade* by Riane Eisler.
 [^2]: By literature, I don't mean canonical or classical works.
 By all means, I'm using it more loosely than I ought to to mean any written or even just artful work in any medium.